Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 - Vikos-Aoos National Park: This park is home to some of the most beautiful scenery in Greece.
 There are several different trails to choose from, so you can find one that’s right for your fitness level.

-- Parnitha National Park: This park is perfect for those who want to get away from the city and enjoy nature.
+- Parnitha National Park: This park is perfect for those who want to escape the city and enjoy nature.
 There are several different trails, ranging from easy to difficult, so you can find one that’s right for you.

 - Meteora: This area is home to a unique landscape of rock formations and monasteries.
 The hike up to the monasteries is challenging, but it’s worth it for the incredible views